forsys-sp/forsysr/README.md

 ## Usage

-Here we will provide a short example showing how the *forsys* package can be used to build and solve a simple multi-objective restoration and fuel management problems.
+Here we will provide a short example showing how the *forsys* package can be used to build and solve simple multi-objective restoration and fuel management problems.
 For brevity, we will use one of the built-in simulated datasets that is distributed with the package.
 First, we will load the *forsys* package.